 We are aware that abuse, neglect exploitation are forms of maltreatment of a child.
-Somebody may abuse, neglect or exploit a child by inflicting harm or by failing to act to prevent harm.
+Somebody may abuse, neglect, or exploit a child by inflicting harm or by failing to act to prevent harm.
 Children may be abused in the family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 They may be abused by an adult or adults or by another child or children.
+In addition to this, we recognise that harm can include children witnessing the ill-treatment of others and that this is particularly relevant when children see, hear or experience domestic abuse and its effects.

-We are aware that abuse, neglect and exploitation may also take place outside of the home, known as contextual safeguarding, and this may include (but not limited to), sexual exploitation, criminal exploitation, serious youth violence, radicalisation.
+We are aware that abuse, neglect, and exploitation may also take place outside of the home, known as contextual safeguarding, and this may include (but not limited to), sexual exploitation, criminal exploitation, serious youth violence, radicalisation.